 After review of the April 1, 2003 filing by the Insurance Department, surcharge amounts originally proposed for the above-cited classifications were amended to reflect available information regarding the incidence of Hepatitis C in the general U.S. population.
-For the loss cost filings made since 2003, procedures consistent with those approved levels of surcharges were retained, and those procedures are continued for purposes of this filing.
+For the loss cost filings made since 2003 and continuing through 2009, procedures consistent with those approved levels of surcharges were retained.